gabriell212/hangman/README.md

 What have you learned?

 I have learned how to separate my code better through functions.
-I have learned to get out of my confort zone and try something new.
+I have learned to get out of my comfort zone and try something new.
-Of course, I have learned a lot of things in Python basics and how to manipulate OpenAI to get the answers I need (because it's not really "smart" in certain things).
+Of course, I have learned a lot of things in Python basics and how to manipulate OpenAI to get the answers I need (because it's not really that smart in certain things).

 What tech did you use?